keerthivasan-devflow/react-basics/react-dev/notes/02-React-Git-Configuration.md

 - Tilde - upgrade the dependency to major version
 - Caret - upgrade the dependency to minor version, but it always recommended to upgrade to minor version.
 Read, why?

+### Version numbers in detail
+are typically represented with three digits: major, minor, and patch.

+**Patch version (e.g., 4.19.2 → 4.19.3)** indicates a small change or bug fix.
+Upgrading to a new patch version is generally safe as it does not introduce breaking changes, so you can safely update your project.

+**Minor version (e.g., 4.19.2 → 4.20.3)** represents the addition of new features that are backward-compatible with previous versions.
+Upgrading to a new minor version is also considered safe for your project, as it doesn't break existing functionality.

+**Major version (e.g., 4.19.2 → 5.20.3)** introduces changes that may break backward compatibility, meaning it could potentially break your existing code.
+Updating to a new major version may require code changes in your project.

+- If you specify a version without any symbol before it in your package.json, the project will always use that specific version and will not automatically update to newer versions.

+- If you use the ^ (caret) symbol before a version, it allows your project to automatically update to the latest compatible version within the same major version range.
+The package-lock.json file will still lock the exact version of the package used, ensuring consistency across installations.

 ### What is package-lock.json file?
 Both the package.json and package-lock.json files should be pushed to the Git repository.
 - `package.json:` Specifies approximate versions of dependencies.